crantok/dnd-stats-chooser/README.md

-When you choose your ability scores this way, you want maximum bang for your buck.
-Ignoring race bonuses, you would only choose even values for ability scores because the next higher value (which is obviously an odd value) give you same modifier as the lower even value.
+When you choose your ability scores this way you want maximum bang for your buck.
+Ignoring race bonuses, you would only choose even values for ability scores because the next higher value (which is obviously an odd value) would give you the same modifier as the cheaper even value.
+For example, an ability score of 13 costs more than an ability score of 12, but they both give you a modifier of +1.

-*BUT* this does not take into account ability score bonus that you get because of your character's race.
+*BUT* this does not take into account ability score bonuses that you get because of your character's race.
 Some of these race bonuses are +1.
-Adding one to an even value of ability score will not increase the modifier it gives you, so in this case you *want* an odd number to add this +1 bonus to.
+Adding one to an even value of ability score will not increase the modifier it gives you, which would make the +1 bonus pretty pointless.
+So in this case you *want* an odd value to add this +1 bonus to.

 Different character races have different numbers of +1 ability bonuses, so they require different base values in order to use their bonuses as efficiently as possible.
 The output of this program shows the efficient combinations for the character races listed in the D&D 5e player's handbook.